PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 Dwarf whatnow?
 ##############

-In this tutorial we’ll set up some more living space for our dwarfs as well as more workshops and stockpiles.
+In this tutorial we’ll set up some more living space for our dwarves as well as more workshops and stockpiles.
 This will just be a short one as I’m going to give you some tasks to do on your own at the end.
 Are you up to the challenge?!
 Lets do it!